learn-co-students/ruby-posting-requests-v-000/README.md

 ## Objectives

-  1. Understand what POST params are
+  1. Understand what POST params are.
-  2. Send POST requests with params via Postman and Faraday
+  2. Send POST requests with params via Postman and Faraday.
-  3. Understand the difference between POST params and JSON in the body
+  3. Understand the difference between POST params and JSON in the body.

 ## Lesson